CiscoDevNet/intersight-powershell/docs/New-IntersightVnicFcQosPolicy.md

 ```

 ### -RateLimit
 The value in Mbps to use for limiting the data rate on the virtual interface.
-Setting this to zero will turn rate limiting off.

 ```yaml
 Type: long